Time Blocking: How to Block Time and Boost Productivity

 You’ll eventually find a method that works for you, and when you’re interrupted by an urgent request, you’ll be in a much better place to deal with it because you’ll feel in complete control of your schedule.

-You may not think much of it at first, but time blocking can profoundly impact your ability to stay focused and achieve your goals.
+You may not think much of it at first, but time blocking can profoundly impact your ability to stay focused and achieve your short-term and long-term goals.

 If you want to make it work, you need to pick and choose the most important tasks for each day.
 Cal Newport, the author of Deep Work, spends 20 minutes every night scheduling tasks and goals for the next day: